When a couple has been married for quite some time, they may experience some changes and intimacy problems in a relationship.

 Lastly, to know how to help someone with intimacy issues, couples should be able to share their emotional pains and sufferings with their spouse.

-If someone in the relationship feels even a tinge of anger or resentment for his or her partner, then the couple has something that is tearing them apart.
+If someone in the relationship feels resentment for their partner, then the couple has something that is tearing them apart.

 Couples should work together on finding ways on how to heal emotional scars and resolve any issue that is making them see their spouse as more of an enemy than a lover.